ArtifexSoftware/mupdf/docs/reference/javascript/types/Rect.rst

 ====

 A Rect describes an axis-aligned rectangle by specifying the coordinates of its upper left and lower right corners.
-In JavaScript they are represented by a 4-element array: ``[minX, minY, maxX, maxY]``
+In Javascript they are represented by a 4-element array: ``[minX, minY, maxX, maxY]``

 The relationship between the ``minX``, ``minY``, ``maxX`` and ``maxY``